Kurzoczek/Android-TWRP-compiler-script/README.md

 Enter the device name (e.g., x216b): x216b
 Output
 The script outputs the recovery image to the out directory within the device-specific directory.
 It also provides messages indicating the progress and completion of the build process.

+If you appreciate my work, you can "buy me a coffee" via PayPal link https://paypal.me/Kirzoczek?country.x=PL&locale.x=pl_PL